Outcome

 Step-wise payout

 Since the LSP contract logic is not aware of any off-chain post processing it also requires the configuration of FPL parameters.
-When using off-chain payout function the deployers should point LSP contract to Linear FPL and set its lowerBound to 0 and upperBound matching the highest resolvable price from PostProcessingParameters (scaled up by 18 decimals).
+When using off-chain payout function the deployers should point LSP contract to and set its lowerBound to 0 and upperBound matching the highest resolvable price from PostProcessingParameters (scaled up by 18 decimals).

 Example step-wise payout